liopic/scbcn17-customer-segmentation/README.md

 - **matplotlib** and **seaborn**: Python ploting libraries to display data
 - **scikit-learn**: Library with lots of Machine Learning algorithms

-*PLEASE*: download this container before taking part in the workshop (just running a 'docker pull jupyter/scypy-notebook' in a terminal).
+*PLEASE*: download this container before taking part in the workshop.
+You can do so just executing `docker pull jupyter/scypy-notebook` in a terminal.

 ## Dataset
 The workshop is based in a dataset that includes real purchases on ulabox website.
 This dataset will be released soon in CSV format.